Esri/storymap-cascade/README.md

  * [Licensing](#licensing)

 ## Introduction
-A Cascade story can be created from [ArcGIS Online](http://arcgis.com), from the [Esri Story Maps website](https://storymaps.arcgis.com/) or from a [Portal for ArcGIS](http://www.esri.com/software/arcgis/arcgisserver/extensions/portal-for-arcgis) deployment.
-The Cascade's data are stored in a Web Application Item.
+A Cascade story can be created from [ArcGIS Online](http://arcgis.com), from the [Esri Story Maps website](https://storymaps.arcgis.com/), or from [ArcGIS Enterprise](http://www.esri.com/en/arcgis/products/arcgis-enterprise/overview).
+The Cascade story's data are stored in a Web Application Item.
 This repository provides the application source code for developers who want to customize the application.

 For more information about the application, including a gallery of examples and a step-by-step tutorial, please see the [Cascade page](https://storymaps.arcgis.com/en/app-list/cascade/) on the [Esri Story Maps website](https://storymaps.arcgis.com/).

 ## Instructions
-First create your Cascade story in ArcGIS Online using the [step-by-step tutorial](https://storymaps.arcgis.com/en/app-list/cascade/tutorial/).
+First create your Cascade story in ArcGIS using the [step-by-step tutorial](https://storymaps.arcgis.com/en/app-list/cascade/tutorial/).
-Once your story is ready, you have to find its ID in ArcGIS Online.
+Once your story is ready, you have to find its ID in ArcGIS.
 The ID is a 32 character string that you will find in your web browser's address bar when you are viewing your story.

 ![Screenshot](https://cloud.githubusercontent.com/assets/994078/16124454/e26566ba-33a3-11e6-9be1-8af3f9f86113.png)